Cameron Levins

 Cameron Levins (born March 28, 1989) is a Canadian long-distance runner.
 He won the bronze medal in the 10,000 metres at the 2014 Commonwealth Games.
 Levins had the best-Canadian finish ever of fourth in the marathon at the 2022 World Championships, setting a new Canadian record.
-He is the North American record holder for the marathon and the Canadian record holder for the half marathon.
+He was formerly the North American record holder for the marathon and Canadian holder for the half-marathon and is the current Canadian record holder for the marathon.

 Levins represented Canada at the 2012 London and 2020 Tokyo Olympics and 2024 Paris Olympics.

 Career

 Cam Levins comes from Black Creek and Courtenay, British Columbia.

 In college, he competed for the Southern Utah Thunderbirds under coach Eric Houle.
 In 2012, he won the 5000 m and 10,000 m at the NCAA Championships.
 For his efforts, he also won the Bowerman award as the top collegiate track and field athlete, becoming the first Canadian to do so.

 He qualified for the 2012 London Olympics in the 5000 meters and 10,000 meters events at the 2012 Canadian Olympic Trials in Calgary, Alberta, where he took first place in the 5000 m.
 At the Games, Levins finished 14th in the 5000 m in a time of 13:51.87 and 11th in the 10,000 m with a time of 27:40.68, despite catching the flu just before the finals.

 He finished 14th in the 10,000 meters at the 2013 World Championships in Athletics in Moscow.

 Levins was the Men's 2012 Bowerman Award winner, which is the NCAA's annual award to the most outstanding collegiate athlete in track & field.
 He was the first Canadian recipient of the award.

 In the 2014 Commonwealth Games in Glasgow, he led down the final stretch with a "spectacular kick" but finished third in 27:56.23, less than one-tenth of a second behind winner Moses Kipsiro.

 On October 21, 2018, making his marathon debut, Levins broke Jerome Drayton's 43-year-old Canadian men's record for the marathon, finishing fourth in the 29th annual Toronto Waterfront Marathon in 2:09:25, a 44-second improvement on the previous national record.